MicrosoftDocs/well-architected/well-architected/performance-efficiency/optimize-code-infrastructure.md

 It can be expensive to establish a connection to a database.
 You have to create an authenticated network connection to the remote database server.
 Database connections are especially expensive for applications that frequently open new connections.
 Connection pooling reuses existing connections and eliminates the expense of opening a new connection for each request.
 Connection pooling reduces connection latency and enables high database throughput (transactions per second) on the server.
 You should choose a pool size that can handle more connections than you currently have.
 The goal is to have the connection pool quickly handle new incoming requests.

-**Understand connection pooling limits**.
-Some services limit the number of network connections.
+**Understand connection pooling limits.** Some services limit the number of network connections.
 When you exceed this limit, connections might slow down or terminate.
 You can use connection pooling to establish a fixed set of connections at startup time and then maintain those connections.
 In many cases, a default pool size might consist of only a few connections that perform quickly in basic test scenarios.
 Your application might exhaust the default pool size under scale and create a bottleneck.
 You should establish a pool size that maps to the number of concurrent transactions that are supported on each application instance.

-**Test the connection pool**.
-Each database and application platform has slightly different requirements for setting up and using a pool.
+**Test the connection pool.** Each database and application platform has slightly different requirements for setting up and using a pool.
 Test your connection pool to ensure that it's properly established and works efficiently under load.

   > :::image type="icon" source="../_images/risk.svg"::: **Risk**: Connection pooling can create [pool fragmentation](/dotnet/framework/data/adonet/sql-server-connection-pooling#pool-fragmentation) and degrade performance.